-In the past three years, Red Bluff Joint Union High School District was proactive in aligning all 19 ROP courses to CTE model curriculum Standards (Foundation and Career Pathway Standards) and Industry Standards.
+Red Bluff Joint Union High School District was proactive in aligning all 19 ROP courses to CTE model curriculum Standards (Foundation and Career Pathway Standards) and Industry Standards.
 This Process took close to three years and required the collaboration of community members, staff, parents, students, and administration.
 In order to have all teachers recognize the importance of elevating their programs to addressing all Standards, extensive professional development and collaborative program planning was provided.
-Several professional development days were utilized in county-wide collaborative program planning sessions facilitated by CDE consultants, ROP consultants, county staff, and community partners.
+Several professional development days were utilized in countywide collaborative program planning sessions facilitated by CDE consultants, ROP consultants, county staff, and community partners.
 As a result of these efforts, each program has a comprehensive career technical program that reflects all standards.

-Writing Standards-aligned courses is a far cry from actually teaching a CTE course and integrating core academic Standards.
-Therefore, another step in the process is to have CTE teachers work with core-academic teachers to learn techniques for integrating content Standards into the CTE curriculum.
-In 2010-2012, the in-service training packages will put core academic English/language arts teachers with CTE teachers to learn/review techniques for improving student writing and integrating writing Standards (writing strategies, language conventions, and writing applications) into the CTE curriculum.
+Writing Standards: Our CTE teachers work with core-academic teachers to learn techniques for integrating content Standards into the CTE curriculum.
+In service training has been dedicated to placing core academic English/language arts teachers with CTE teachers to learn/review techniques for improving student writing and integrating writing Standards (writing strategies, language conventions, and writing applications) into the CTE curriculum.